-Bridge allows users to be generated through a SAML assertion (must be enabled by Bridge IC, CSM, or Support) but this is currently limited to 5 fields, first name, last name, email, full name, and name ID (brought over as Unique Identifier in Bridge).
+Bridge allows users to be generated through a SAML assertion (must be enabled by Bridge IC, CSM, or Support) but this is currently limited to 7 fields, first name, last name, email, full name, job title, department and name ID (brought over as Unique Identifier in Bridge).

->

-> Warning: Using SSO to create users can lead to some unexpected behavior when paired with other methods.
+Warning: Using SSO to create users can lead to some unexpected behavior when paired with other methods.
 Users cannot be updated using this method, ONLY CREATED.
 If you use AutoCSV this method is not allowed.
 If you're not managing the UIDs properly you can end up with quite a few duplicated users.

 - SAML SSO: You'll need an identity provider (IdP) that works with the SAML protocol